Inquire about the availability of documents in accessible formats.

 Authorized users accessing voter data are required to sign confidentiality agreements and security policies.
 All agreements and policies are strictly enforced.

 Authorized users must use strong passwords that meet complexity requirements enforced by the County.
 Passwords are changed frequently to strengthen user credential security.

 All local and remote access of voter data occurs over encrypted connections.

-Voter data is stored in multiple locations and is regularly backed up.
+Voter data is regularly backed up.
 At all times, servers storing voter data are monitored for intrusion detection and malicious behavior patterns.

 Servers storing voter data use current operating systems and regular security patching is performed to mitigate vulnerabilities as they are discovered.